 There are plenty of other countries that offer six figures to their athletes for being on top of the podium.
 Hungary offers $125,000 for a gold medal with and Russia, France the USA all pay five figure bonuses for medals.

 The Bottom Of The List

-By comparison, the US bonuses seem downright stingy.
-A gold medal for a US athlete will mean a $25,000 bonus, while a silver will bring in $15,000 and a bronze will net $10,000.
-Unlike many other countries, the US taxes these bonuses which can mean that as much as 39.6% will end up going back to the IRS.
+And, Unlike many other countries, the US taxes these bonuses which can mean that as much as 39.6% will end up going back to the IRS.

 Of course, the cash bonuses can be only a small fraction of the actual worth of an Olympic medal won, especially a gold medal.
 Gold (as well as silver and bronze) can often mean lucrative endorsement and advertising deals that can be worth hundreds of thousands of dollars, if not more.
 Much of this depends on the country and in what event the medal comes, but it’s often these deals that bring the most money from winning an Olympic medal.

 But more than what they make is what we can learn from these athletes, with everything they do, all the work they do.
-What an amazing feet it is for them to win the gold.
+What an amazing feat it is for them to win the gold.